ch0ripain/react-sending-http-requests/README.md

 > Common HTTP Methods
 >
 > GET ➡️ Retrieve data from the server <br/>
-> POST ➡️ Send new data to the server
+> POST ➡️ Send new data to the server <br/>
-> PUT ➡️ Update existing data on the server
+> PUT ➡️ Update existing data on the server <br/>
-> DELETE ➡️ Remove data from the server
+> DELETE ➡️ Remove data from the server <br/>
-> PATCH ➡️ Partially update data.
+> PATCH ➡️ Partially update data